 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serving Shrimp Creole delivers bold Louisiana flavor in a perfectly portioned dish.
-Tender shrimp simmer in a rich, spiced tomato sauce with onions, bell peppers, and garlic, creating a meal that’s both comforting and easy to make.
-It’s a taste of New Orleans, right from your own kitchen.
+This single serving Shrimp Creole delivers bold Louisiana flavor in a perfectly portioned meal.
+Tender shrimp simmer in a rich tomato sauce with onions, bell peppers, celery, and Creole seasoning for a classic New Orleans dish made just for one.

 Why You’ll Love This Recipe

-• Easily Adjustable: Double the ingredients to make Shrimp Creole for two.
+• Easily Doubles: Double the ingredients to serve two.

 joanie's signature.